"Wally Reid was a 180-pound

 almost erotically explosive in his smaller but unforgettable part in The Birth of

-, you get the sex appeal right away.
+a Nation, you get the sex appeal right away.
 He's timeless.
 I could picture him a heart-throb today.
 In pictures like The Roaring Road, the pre-McQueen real-life gearhead

 was thrilling to viewers.
 Utterly American, he was the adventure-seeking